Daniel-Diaz/gmail-simple/README.md

 * Mail sending.
 * Plain text and HTML supported.

-## Planned features

-* Additional mail headers.

-Feel free to open an issue if you are interested in some specific feature.
+Feel free to open an issue if you are interested in the addition of some specific feature.